SSWConsulting/SSW.Rules.Content/rules/best-practices-office-automation/rule.md

 guid: d3ad5d9a-4b91-47de-80e5-3ff49cfd5996
 ---

-When automating a home, it's essential to use the right tools and techniques for achieving seamless functionality and user satisfaction.
+When automating a office, it's essential to use the right tools and techniques for achieving seamless functionality and user satisfaction.
 The choice between drivers, programming, macros, or schedules depends on the task at hand, the level of flexibility required, and the system's complexity.

 <!--endintro-->